SPORT LEISURE AND OTHER ACTIVITIES

 After the famed fireworks fizzle out, Sydney Festival soon roars to life.
 Credit: Destination NSW.

-Tamworth is at its toe-tapping best when Australia’s largest music festival takes centre stage.
+While CMC Rocks QLD, Tamworth is more well-known.
+Tamworth is at its toe-tapping best when the famous country music festival takes centre stage.
 The gig is regarded as one of the premier events of its kind on the planet and there’s a distinct buzz throughout the city during this time.
 The amazing talents of Australian country music artists are celebrated across a flurry of free and ticketed shows.
 Carnival rides, markets, and dedicated family activities amplify the festival’s immense attraction.

 Nearby park: BIG4 Paradise Tamworth or City Lights Holiday Park.